BroadbandForum/data-model-template/docs/index.typ

 A reference facet specifies how a parameter can reference another parameter or object.
 There are three sorts of reference:

-- *Path reference*: references another parameter or object via its Path Name.
+- #strong[Path reference];: references another parameter or object via its Path Name.
 Details are specified via the pathRef facet, which applies to string and its derived types.
-- *Instance reference*: references an object instance (table row) via its Instance Number.
+- #strong[Instance reference];: references an object instance (table row) via its Instance Number.
 Details are specified via the instanceRef facet, which applies to int, unsignedInt and their derived types.
-- *Enumeration reference*: references a list\-valued parameter via its Path Name.
+- #strong[Enumeration reference];: references a list\-valued parameter
+  via its Path Name.
 The current value of the referenced parameter indicates the valid enumerations for this parameter.
 Details are specified via the enumerationRef facet, which applies to string and its derived types.
 When defining a path reference, the following attributes and elements are relevant (normative requirements are specified in the schema).

 #figure(
   kind: table,
-  caption: [Table 6: PathRef Facet Definition])[
+  caption: [Table 6 – PathRef Facet Definition
-  #align(left)[#table(
+    ])[
+  #show table.cell.where(y: 0): strong
+  #align(left)[#set par(justify: false)
+  #set text(hyphenate: true)
+  #table(
     columns: (auto, auto),
     align: (auto, auto),
     fill: bbf-table-fill.with(columns: 2, header-rows: 1),
-    [#strong[Name]], [#strong[Description]],
-    [targetParent],
+    table.header(
+    [Name
+    ],
+    [Description
+    ]),
+    [targetParent
+    ],
     [An XML list of Path Names that can restrict the set of parameters and objects that can be referenced.
 If the list is empty (the default), then anything can be referenced.
 Otherwise, only the